ContactSign inSign up

 2. Check whether commits are successfully linked to builds

 The way to fix this is to set the Chromatic environment variables: CHROMATIC_SHA, CHROMATIC_BRANCH, CHROMATIC_SLUG.
-Note, you must set all three.
+Note that you must set all three.

 3. Check if your environment variables are set correctly